Difference Between Accounting and Financial Management

 The key difference between Accounting vs financial management is that Accounting is the process of recording, maintaining as well as reporting the financial affairs of the company which shows the clear financial position of the company, whereas, the financial management is the management of the finances and investment of different individuals, organizations and other entities.

-They are the two separate functions where accounting requires to report past financial transactions whereas the other requires to plan about future transactions.
+They are the two separate functions where accounting requires reporting past financial transactions, whereas the other requires planning about future transactions.